photolith/photolith/course-notes.md

 ## Prerequisites

+1. Photolith instance URL
+2. A user that can perform all actions (probably the admin user)
-* [ ] Set of physical slides to take photos of
+3. Set of physical slides to take photos of
-* [ ] Set of sample images with slide labels known to work
+4. Set of sample images with slide labels known to work
-* [ ] A user that can perform all actions (probably the admin user)
-* [ ] Search query for individuals with already populated annotations
+5. Search query for individuals with already populated annotations
-* [ ] Example closed project with some annotations already in
+6. Example closed project with some annotations already in

 ## Ingest